Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Results

 \subsubsection{GW170814}

 GW170814 is the second loudest BBH event with an SNR of $\ensuremath{17.5_{-0.2}^{+0.1}}\xspace$, and a well recovered sky position due to being observed by both LIGO (Hanford and Livingston) detectors and the Virgo detector.
-Indeed GW170814 was the first BBH published as a coincident observation between the three LIGO-Virgo detectors \cite{Abbott:2017oio}.
+Indeed GW170814 was the first BBH published as a coincident observation between the three LIGO--Virgo detectors \citep{Abbott:2017oio}.